wp-plugins/wordfence/readme.txt

 Wordfence Security:

 * Sign-in using your password and your cellphone to vastly improve login security.
 This is called Two Factor Authentication and is used by banks, government agencies and military world-wide for highest security authentication.
+* Includes two-factor authentication, also referred to as cellphone sign-in.
 * Enforce strong passwords among your administrators, publishers and users.
 Improve login security.
 * Scans core files, themes and plugins against WordPress.org repository versions to check their integrity.
 Verify security of your source.
 * Includes a firewall to block common security threats like fake Googlebots, malicious scans from hackers and botnets.